TheDIYGuy999/Rc_Engine_Sound_ESP32/README.md

 ### New in V 6.6:
 - Trailer coupling & uncoupling sounds now triggered by a normally open switch, connected between pin 32 and GND.
 Intended to use the original TAMIYA switch.
-- New "#define THIRD_BRAKLELIGHT" setting in the "6_adjustmentsLights.h" tab.
+- New "#define THIRD_BRAKELIGHT" setting in the "6_adjustmentsLights.h" tab.
 Comment it out, if you want to use the switch above.
 - A trailer coupler (5th wheel) servo can now be connectet to the "CH4" header" (not available in PWM communication mode).
 See note (3 in "adjustmentsRemote.xlsx"

 ### New in V 6.5: